 The BBC iPlayer, just like many of its competitors, blocks all the traffic that comes from outside its home base.
 The British broadcaster does this for a number of reasons.
 The main one is that the BBC doesn’t want to show its content – for which good money was paid – to anybody who didn’t participate in the cost.
 But how can it know whether you visit from outside or inside the UK?
 You see, every router has a unique IP address.
 When asking a website to display a page, your IP address gets sent to the website’s server.
 Along with all information regarding your locality.
 This way, they will always know with 100% certainty which country you are visiting from.

 Using a VPN is the most secure way to mask our IP address.
 What happens is very simple: each time you ask for a website page, the request goes through the VPN server first.
 When it does, the server swaps your IP address with its IP address.
 This way, if the VPN server is located in, say, Germany, your request will look like it came from Germany.
 Unfortunately, having multiple servers around world is expensive.
-Even though there are plenty of free VPNs, we discourage their use.
+Even though there are plenty of free VPNs claiming they are good for watching BBC iPlayer, we discourage their use.

 Using a free VPN for BBC iPlayer

 While a free VPN might seem a bargain, we know full well it isn’t.
 As mentioned earlier, setting up an extensive park of consistent servers is a very expensive endeavor.
 This means that every VPN service has to find a way to make money, even the free ones.
 For the latter, one of the main source of income comes from actually selling your data to third parties.
 This completely defeats the purpose of using a VPN, since they are a tool to protect one’s online privacy, not to exploit it.